Chavalentas/Software_Deployment/Lab3/README.md

 ```
 docker-compose down -v
 ```
-Delete the created images in your Docker Desktop application in order to avoid conflicts with the first task (in case you want to do the first task again).
+Delete the created images in your Docker Desktop application in order to avoid conflicts with the first part of the task (in case you want to do the first part again).

 ## Experience
 The first problem I encountered was the fact that I was prompted during the installation of the packages.